 The transmitter intermodulation level is the total radiated power of the intermodulation products when an interfering signal is injected into the co-location reference antenna.

 The OTA transmitter intermodulation requirement is not applicable for BS type 2-O.

+The requirements shall also apply if the BS supports LP-WUS operation.

 <<End of change>>